10 Unexpected Signs Bruising Is Part Of A Larger Health Condition

 Since bruises typically happen from some sort of injury or mishap, you're most likely to see the "normal" ones on places like your back, your legs, your arms, and your abdomen - you know, spots where you bump into something or hit if you fall on the ground.

 But if you notice bruises in unusual spots, like your joints, that could be the sign of a bleeding disorder or even Rheumatoid arthritis.
 According to Everyday Health, Rheumatoid arthritis can "cause your blood platelet count to dip below the normal level."
 Because of this, your body can't replace the platelets as quickly as they're being used, and that can mean you bruise more.
 If you have other symptoms of RA, it's worth bringing it up to your doctor.

 6. You're Always Thirsty

-If you bruise easily and often, and also experience symptoms like excessive thirst, blurred vision, and fatigue, you might want to head to a doctor — all of these symptoms combined could be a sign that you have diabetes.
-Diabetes can disrupt circulation, which can make it easier for skin to bruise.
-It can also cause people to develop hyperglycemia, which is too much glucose in the blood and can damage blood vessels over time.
+If you bruise easily and often, and also experience symptoms like excessive thirst, blurred vision, and fatigue, you might want to head to a doctor — all of these symptoms combined could be a sign that you have diabetes, specifically type 2 diabetes.

 7. Your Bruises Look Like Tiny Dots